Access keys | Skip to primary navigation | Skip to secondary navigation | Skip to content | Skip to footer |

 ESL English as a Second Language, also known as EAL/D (English as an additional language or dialect).

-full service delivery Program of delivery by schools accredited to offer distance education.
+Full service delivery Program of delivery by schools accredited to offer distance education.
 Students comply with requirements around communicating with the school for the purpose of participating in the program and completing and returning assigned work.

-full-time student A student participating full-time under section 235 of the Education (General Provisions Act) 2006.
+Full-time student A student participating full-time under section 235 of the Education (General Provisions Act) 2006.

-home education Delivery method whereby students can be registered, or provisionally registered, in Queensland to be educated at home using an educational program or learning philosophy developed or adapted by a parent or registered teacher.
+Home education Delivery method whereby students can be registered, or provisionally registered, in Queensland to be educated at home using an educational program or learning philosophy developed or adapted by a parent or registered teacher.

-host centre Main site of a school.
+Host centre Main site of a school.

 Instructions Instructions for completing School Survey Data for Non-State Schools - Queensland.